Get Involved — Volunteer

 I’m doing community service.
 How many hours of credit will I be awarded?

 A morning at the Soup Kitchen equals 3.5 hours of volunteering credit.
-For more information on community services credit, please contact our volunteer services manager in advance at email@example.com.
+An afternoon shift is 2 hours of volunteering credit.
+For more information on community services credit, please contact our volunteer services manager in advance at [email protected].

 Subscribe to receive the latest news, events, volunteer opportunities, and more — right to your inbox.